The Donegal branch of The Irish School of Reflexology is launching a new term of professional training programs this September.

 - How to interact with patients and manage their care

-I am sure we are all aware of the impact that stress can have on the general health of people.
+I am sure you are aware of the impact that stress can have on the general health of people.

 Reflexology works on keeping all the energies (physical, mental and spiritual) harmonised at all times so that the body can heal itself and stay healthy.
 Reflexology is very safe and there are only very few contraindications to it ( unlike traditional medicine that can sometimes have a lot of side effects).
 Of course, because of surgery and medicine, we live better and longer; but people nowadays are more aware of the holistic approach.
 They know that the ‘new way’ ( holistic -or maybe not so ‘new’ ) of dealing with diseases or disorders can have great results in a more natural way addressing the real cause of diseases which may be not physical but spiritual or energetic.
 That is why many doctors and nurses are referring their clients to get Reflexology treatments as they know the treatments work and Reflexology doesn’t interfere with medications.